 Visit Caleta Portales – the traditional fishing village of Valparaiso – to eat and enjoy local fare or watch the fishing boats come in first thing in the morning and purchase daily catch off the boat.
-Also visit Cerro Alegre – a mythical mountain and cultural capital of Valparaiso – reach it via a funicular and arrive to see locals and tourists alike contributing to artwork, making music and poetry in the streets.
+Also, visit Cerro Alegre – a mythical mountain and cultural capital of Valparaiso – reach it via a funicular and arrive to see locals and tourists alike contributing to artwork, making music and poetry in the streets.

-The driest desert in the world, Atacama is a jagged, mountainous region in northern Chile bordering Peru and Bolivia, where its iron peaks reach over 4500m above sea level.
+The driest desert in the world, Atacama is a jagged, mountainous region in northern Chile bordering Peru and Bolivia, where it’s iron peaks reach over 4500m above sea level.
 There are valleys, sandy deserts with dunes ideal for sand-boarding, canyons made for hiking, lunar landscapes that are entirely otherworldly and perfect for star gazing.
 There are salt flats full of flamingoes, and geysers that erupt and short steam high into the air.

-Over 2000km north of Santiago, this is where the historic evidence of hunter-gatherers is preserved.
-Privately guided excursions to visit the numerous natural attractions, and explore the unique landscapes are the only way experience Atacama.
+Over 2000km north of Santiago, this is where the historical evidence of hunter-gatherers is preserved.
+Privately guided excursions to visit the numerous natural attractions, and explore the unique landscapes are the only way experience the Atacama.
 From home base at Awasi Atacama, visitors can partake in plenty of outdoor, adventure-style activities.

 Hiking through canyons, valleys, and ridges where petroglyphs have been discovered and multi-coloured volcanic rock create incredible natural contrasts; sand-boarding on the desert dunes; horse riding and mountain biking; paragliding over the desert looking over the coastal city of San Pedro; star-gazing trips to the Valley of the Moon to see the lunar landscapes, salt caves, and sunset panoramas; tours to Los Flamencos National Reserve for Chilean and Andean flamingoes.

 The capital city of Chile, Santiago, is the bustling centre of activity, economy, tourism, business, and residential life.
 Here, absorb the electrifying mix of modern culture and historic architecture.
-Market places, museums, cathedrals, and monuments define the Santiago experience, offering a stimulating break from nature-orientated focus of the desert before heading down to glacial lakes and alpine forests next.
+Market places, museums, cathedrals, and monuments define the Santiago experience, offering a stimulating break from the nature-orientated focus of the desert before heading down to glacial lakes and alpine forests next.

-Visit Plaza de Armas, which symbolises history of the city, built in founding year of 1541 and still very much the centre of the city.
+Visit Plaza de Armas, which symbolises the history of the city, built in the founding year of 1541 and still very much the centre of the city.
 Market activity, shoe-shiners, strolling romantics, elderly gentlemen, and vagrants alike gather in the palm tree-lined square.
 Las Chascona House is now a museum celebrating the life of Chilean writer and poet Pablo Neruda.
 Take an audio tour through the house he built and lived in with his lover and get a taste of his personal life, looking at the coloured glass, shells, furniture and artwork by famous friends.

-Also worth a visit is La Moneda Palace, which are the presidential buildings of today, but date back to the 1800s and are a delightful show of neoclassical architecture.
+Also worth a visit is La Moneda Palace, which are the presidential buildings of today, but dates back to the 1800s and are a delightful show of neoclassical architecture.
 Cerro San Cristobal is the iconic “viewpoint hill” overlooking the city and the surroundings.
 Hike up or take the funicular to the top and enjoy the breathtaking views.
 For clear views of the mountains, best to go after some rain.
 Statue La Virgen and a memorial for Pope John Paul II are both located on the hill, as are snack bars and curio shops.

 Down in the deep south of Chile is Torres del Paine National Park, which is known as the home of the pumas.
 Also known as cougars and mountain lions, these wild cats patrol the cold territory at the foot of the Andes Mountains and are the star of a Patagonia trekking excursion.